-‘Lean In’ circles help women in construction face bias
+‘Lean In’ circles help women in construction navigate bias

 More subtle slights also take their toll.

-Mayer, apprentice welder from the Cincinnati area, had been excited about a new job where a raising gang would erect the columns on a new site.
-But then she learned about the co-worker who said women shouldn’t ironworkers.
+Mayer, the apprentice welder from the Cincinnati area, had been excited about a new job where a raising gang would erect the columns on a new site.
+But then she learned about the co-worker who said women shouldn’t be ironworkers.
 And she was put on fire watch for weeks.

 “I don’t even want to go in tomorrow,” Mayer told her Lean-in circle, a group of six women who meet over Zoom once a month.

-The women, at the May meeting and later group texts, encouraged her to be direct and remind her foreman of her skills as a welder.
+The women, at the May meeting and in later group texts, encouraged her to be direct and remind her foreman of her skills as a welder.
 By the time they met in July, Mayer had pushed successfully for welding duties.

 Patti Devlin, the circle leader, turned the July conversation to a perennial issue: constantly having to prove yourself in an industry where job sites change.